-Making clients really successful is what Onefeed strive to do.
+Making clients successful is what we strive to do.
 Getting all the components right, is essential to driving profitable growth for all our clients.
 One of the key components is reviews.

 Having a substantial base of reviews for potential customers to read is vital.
 We all do it.
 We check out reviews every time we are considering making a purchase, be it for a new car, a new bike, a new phone, or before we book a holiday, even a restaurant.
 It has become the norm now and it is becoming as important as the merchant description!

 As a specialist agency, would encourage retailers to take reviews very seriously.
 Total transparency is now very much part of modern life.
 People want to seek other’s opinions before making a purchase or booking something.
 Without reviews or very limited reviews, it may appear that you are sending out the message “we have something to hide”.
 Which is not good!

 - For the fourth year running, a business’s average star rating is the most important review factor

 - Consumers require an average 40 online reviews before believing a business’s star rating is accurate (up from 34 in 2017)

 - 57% of consumers won’t use a business that has fewer than 4 stars (up from 48% in 2017)

 - 61% of over 55’s want businesses to have 4 or more stars (compared to 52% of 18-34-year olds)

 - 86% of consumers read reviews for local businesses (including 95% of people aged 18-34)